JietengChen/jietengchen.github.io/_pages/about.md

 Hi, I’m Jieteng Chen.
 Welcome to my website!

 I am a Ph.D.
-Candidate in Marketing at Business School, Chinese University of Hong Kong, advised by Professor T. Tony Ke.
-Before CUHK, I earned a B.A. in Economics from Xiamen University.
+Candidate in Marketing at the Chinese University of Hong Kong (CUHK) Business School, advised by Professor T. Tony Ke.
+My research lies at the intersection of marketing and economics, with a particular focus on platform design, algorithmic design, and business implications of emerging technologies.

+Before CUHK, I received a B.A. in Economics from Xiamen University.
+During my doctoral studies, I was also a visiting student at Yale University (2024–2025).
 I will be on the 2025–2026 academic job market.

 [**Curriculum Vitae**](https://jietengchen.github.io/files/CV.pdf)